ArtifactForms/MeshLibCore/README.md

 ## Creators

+Effortless Shape Creation with Mesh Creators

-The library provides a variety of so called mesh 'Creators' to construct various shapes the convenient way.
+The library provides a variety of Mesh Creators to simplify the construction of various shapes.
+These creators employ the Factory Method or Builder design pattern, allowing for a flexible and streamlined approach.

-More precisely the 'Factory Method' / 'Builder' pattern was applied for this purpose.
-A mesh creator works like a classis builder.
-The creator differs mainly in two points from a classic builder.
-We also provide getters and chaining was left out.
-In the meantime the library contains 100+ different mesh creators divided in various categories.
-Get a first impression and overview here: [Mesh Creators](documentation/documentation.md).
-Each creator derives from the 'IMeshCreator' interface.
-The following code example shows the mentioned root interface for all mesh creators.
+While similar to a classic builder, Mesh Creators offer a unique combination of features:

+* **Getters and Setters:** Access and modify the creator's internal state using getters and setters, providing fine-grained control over the mesh creation process.
+* **Chaining is not supported:**

+With over 100 Mesh Creators categorized for easy access, you can quickly and efficiently build a wide range of 3D shapes.
+For a comprehensive overview, refer to our documentation: [Mesh Creators](documentation/documentation.md)

+Core of Mesh Creators: The IMeshCreator Interface

+Every Mesh Creator in the library adheres to the IMeshCreator interface.
+The following code snippet illustrates this foundational interface:

 ```java
 package mesh.creator;